nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example: `export 1`

 #### Favourite
-This feature allows tutees to favourite tutors.
+This feature allows tutees to track and manage their favourite tutors.

 ![Notes Ui](images/ug-images/Notes.png)

 ##### Favourite a tutor: `favourite`